Redistribution (Australia): Territory entitlements

 Under these new rules adopted in December 2020, the Northern Territory, with a quota of 1.4332, will retain two seats at the 2022 Australian federal election.
 It would have lost one of these seats under the AEC determination made in July 2020.

+The entitlement calculation applies to every territory of Australia except Jervis Bay Territory, which is taken to be part of the Australian Capital Territory.
+If the territory of Norfolk Island is not entitled to a seat, its population is added to the Australian Capital Territory for an adjusted calculation of the latter's quotient.
+Similarly, if either or both the territories of Christmas Island and Coco (Keeling) Islands is not entitled to a seat, the island's (or both islands') population is added to the Northern Territory for an adjusted calculation of the latter's quotient.
+As of 2024, Norfolk Island is part of the Australian Capital Territory's Division of Bean, while Christmas Island and Coco (Keeling) Islands are part of the Northern Territory's Division of Lingiari.

 Apportionments

+2023 apportionment

+The latest apportionment determination was made in July 2023.
+Following its timeline, the AEC on 27 July 2023 announced an apportionment determination based on the population figures for December 2022.
+The determination resulted in a reduction of one seat in New South Wales to 46, a reduction of one seat in Victoria to 38 and an increase of one seat in Western Australia to 16.
+The total number of seats in the House of Representatives will decrease from 151 to 150 at the 2025 Australian federal election.

 2020 apportionment

-The latest apportionment determination was made in July 2020.
 On 18 June 2020, the Bureau of Statistics had provided the AEC with population figures for December 2019.
 In the 2020 apportionment, Western Australia lost a seat to 15 seats and Victoria gained a seat to 39.
 Under the determination, the Northern Territory would have lost one of its two seats.
 However, an amendment in December 2020 changed the method for determining the apportionment for the territories, which had the effect of reversing the loss of the seat for the Northern Territory.
 The number of seats by States in the House of Representatives arising from the 2020 determination, with the change in law relating to the territories, were as follows:

 The population quota is 173,647 (25,005,200 divided by 144).
 The resulting redistributions must take place by July 2021 for them to be in place in time for the 2022 federal election, due by May 2022.